You and your profile

 Find offensive or inappropriate behaviour?

-Contact us at email@example.com or click the ‘Alert Moderator’ button (see below) on a post.
+Contact us at email@example.com or click the ‘Flag to Moderator’ button (see below) on the bottom of a post.
 Once hit, the alert goes straight through to the Community team who’ll take the appropriate action as soon as is possible.

 Some groups have guidance in their description about who they are for – we kindly ask that please respect this.
 For example, the group carers only is only for carers, and the group living with incurable cancer (incurable patients only) is only for those who have an incurable or terminal diagnosis.